pratikunterwegs/pathomove/README.md

 **Warnings**

-Please note: This is an advanced workflow, and should be attempted lightly.
+Please note: This is an advanced workflow, and should _not_ be attempted lightly.

 This workflow describes how to prepare a combination of parameters, and create a job array on an HPC cluster, so that a separate simulation is run for each parameter combination and replicate.